asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 domains that also merge.

 {% include timecode.html time="33:00" %}
-So like you will always have just one logical failure domain.
+You will always have just one logical failure domain.
-So effectively what you have in the end is all your chunks which cause block servers to crash too often, which is like three times in 30 minutes or so, they all be moved to the same block servers.
+Effectively what you have in the end is all your chunks which cause block servers to crash too often, which is like three times in 30 minutes or so, they all be moved to the same block servers.

-So they will not migrate to other parts of the cluster at all.
+They will not migrate to other parts of the cluster at all.
-So they might cause a lot of an availability in that small subset of block servers, but they will not get out of the jail.
+They might cause a lot of an availability in that small subset of block servers, but they will not get out of the jail.
 There's no get out of jail card.
 They will be there until something improves.